 † Daily Value (DV) not established

-This product contains no wheat, gluten, GMO, soy, dairy, egg, fish, nuts, corn, yeast, barley, sugar, or preservatives.
+This product contains no wheat, gluten, GMO, soy, dairy, egg, fish, nuts, corn, yeast, barley or sugar.
 Proudly vegan, third-party tested, and manufactured in a NSF certified cGMP facility in the USA using worldwide ingredients.

 Store in a cool, dry place.
 Avoid excessive heat.
 Do not use if safety seal is broken.